The Bar of England and Wales is very internationally orientated.

-The services include organising promotional missions to priority jurisdictions, hosting incoming legal delegations, organising exhibition booths and networking events at international legal conferences, running a grants scheme for young barristers to attend international events, publishing brochures to market the Bar overseas and much more.
-We work closely in this area with the Specialist Bar Associations to ensure strategy and activities reflect members' interests.
+These include organising promotional missions to priority jurisdictions, hosting incoming legal delegations, organising exhibition stands and networking events at international legal conferences, running a grants scheme for young barristers to attend international events, publishing brochures to market the Bar overseas and much more.
+We work closely in this area with the Specialist Bar Associations and circuits to ensure strategy and activities reflect members' interests.
 Please visit the Events, Opportunities, Business development missions and Placement and Exchange programmes pages for the current programme of activities.

-An annual International Rule of Law Lecture helps to engage the profession with current issues concerning the rule of law.
+The annual International Rule of Law Lecture engages the profession with current issues concerning the rule of law.